 - Internet of Things (IoT).

-In PaaS, middleware (software that joins the operating system with application on a network) and software are included.
+In PaaS, middleware (software that joins the operating system with an application on a network) and software are included.
 These elements are considered services to the application.
 Hence, in this cloud security model, the CSP and client focus on securing the services for creating an application.

 In this model, the terms and conditions of security ownership are discussed with the provider in their contract.
 For example, Managed WordPress is a SaaS-based platform that hosts an organization’s hardware, infrastructure, hypervisor, network traffic, and operating system as the user can not see these elements.
 The internal security system is not the client's sole responsibility as it is a shared responsibility with the cloud service provider.